 What happens if I overdose (Dilaudid-HP)?

-Seek emergency medical attention if you think you have received too much of this medicine.
+Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of hydromorphone can be fatal.

 What should I avoid while receiving hydromorphone injection (Dilaudid-HP)?

 Do not drink alcohol while you are using this medication.
 Dangerous side effects or death can occur when alcohol is combined with hydromorphone.
 Check your food and medicine labels to be sure these products do not contain alcohol.

 This medication may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how hydromorphone will affect you.

 Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.
 Get up slowly and steady yourself to prevent a fall.